 Notes

-- For a vegetarian version, omit the salami.
+- For a vegetarian version, skip the salami and increase the chickpeas or add more cheese.

 Your email address will not be published.
 Required fields are marked *